 Is Buccal Fat Removal Worth It?

 Buccal fat pad resection is a very effective procedure.
-Most patients are elated with their results and love their newly defined faces.
+Most patients are satisfied with their results and love their newly defined faces.

 What are the Advantages of Bichectomy?